 As I began to reminisce about the man that I was so proud to be born to, I realized that humour was the best way for me to deal with my emotions.
 Remarkably, the biggest source of inspiration was my father himself.
 In the 11 years before my father became bedridden, his energetic spirit disguised the cancer.
 If it weren’t for his appearance of fragility at this point, his charisma would continue to conceal the viciousness within his body.
 The most valuable reflecting I did of my father was of the unconventional upbringing that my sisters and I experienced.

 On getting my driver’s license: “Look, Dear, I know you have my lead foot.
 If a cop is ever chasing you for speeding, pull as fast as you can into a parking lot because they can’t ticket you on private property.”
-I am proud to say I have talked my way out of four speeding tickets to date, and have never cried while being pulled over.
+I am proud to say that my dad’s advice has helped me to reduce a few speeding fines, all while being respectful to any police officers who ever pulled me over.

 On sex, with three friends while drinking and playing cards with my father at the cottage: “Look [Kristin].
 And all of you.
 Before you all go away to school, you need to learn about the guys there.
 They’re all assholes.
 You want to know how I know?
 Because I was an asshole too.
 You need to keep a good head on your shoulders.
 All young guys give a shit about is Wham-Bam-Thank-You-Ma’am.
 They don’t even give a shit about giving a girl a fucking orgasm and they don’t even know how!”
 This scene did not embarrass me as it took place when I was seventeen, long after my friends and I had grown to appreciate the uncensored Gord.

 My father’s courageous battle allowed him to live through the summer, long enough to see me turn 20 on September 3rd.
 He wanted me to return to UCLA for preseason training, because he didn’t want me to miss a beat of being with my team during the Olympic year.
 I sensed also that this was his request because he was again protecting me from witnessing the worst to come.
-It was the most difficult decision of my life, but I knew leaving was what he wanted.
+It was the most difficult decision of my life, but after speaking with all of his palliative care nurses, I knew leaving was what he wanted.
 Less than one week after I returned to school, on September 15, 1999, my father passed away.
 I knew immediately that his memory would give me the strength to speak at his funeral.

 The most defining moment of the funeral was my sister Lisa’s liberated version of the uncensored Gord, when she repeated my father’s critique of the movie Risky Business.
 My dad declared that the movie would have been much better if at the end, the father had said, “Sometimes you just have to say ‘What the fuck’” instead of “What the heck,” because using the word ‘heck’ spoiled the whole movie.
 This typical tale of Gord caused even the priest to laugh uncontrollably.
 My family was pleased that throughout our eulogies, everyone present was laughing as loud as they could through their tears.
 We excused people from having to be tactful when they told us “that was the best funeral I have ever been to.”